gvessio/deep-learning-projects/README.md

-# deep-learning-projects
+# Deep Learning Projects: From Basics to Advanced Applications

-A collection of deep learning projects implemented using Keras and TensorFlow, covering essential concepts from Python basics to advanced applications like image classification with CNNs and text generation with RNNs.
+This repository contains a collection of deep learning projects implemented using Keras and TensorFlow.
+The projects cover a range of topics, from foundational Python concepts to more advanced applications such as image classification with Convolutional Neural Networks and text generation with Recurrent Neural Networks.